phanerka/link-stash/Coding/Guides/Running RW in Unity.md

 	you need to make all troublesome hooks refer to that file; just append `On.` to them. here's how a single hook block should like:
 	\[imagine a pic here]

-3. exclude that file from compilation.
-	You need that code *just* to compile the base game code; that hooking code will be available in actual `HOOKS-Assembly-CSharp` library as well, which might cause conflicts on game runtime.
+Note that you need that code *just* to compile the base game code; that hooking code will be available in actual `HOOKS-Assembly-CSharp` library as well, which might cause conflicts on game runtime.
+Getting rid of it is described [[Running RW in Unity#Mod support fixing|here]].

 ### Missing GfxPluginNativeRenderer library